COP15: Countries debate new biodiversity plan | DW | 11.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The world has not yet been able to safeguard ecosystems that are key to human wellbeing, the UN's biodiversity chief has said.
+The world has not yet been able to safeguard ecosystems that are key to the well-being of humanity, the United Nations biodiversity chief has said.

 The world has reached "a moment of truth" when it comes to protecting its vital ecosystems, United Nations biodiversity chief Elizabeth Maruma Mrema said on Monday.

-She was speaking at the UN COP15 biodiversity conference in Kunming, the provincial capital of Yunnan in southeastern China.
+She was speaking at the UN COP15 (15th conference of parties) biodiversity summit in Kunming, the provincial capital of Yunnan in southeastern China.

-The world has not achieved the necessary breakthroughs from 2011-2020 and was not yet able to safeguard ecosystems that were key to human wellbeing, Mrema added.
+The world has not achieved the necessary breakthroughs from 2011 to 2020 and was not yet able to safeguard ecosystems that were key to human well-being, Mrema added.

 Representative parties to the Convention on Biological Diversity (CBD) are meeting online for the first round of talks to discuss a post-2020 biodiversity framework.